NikolaiT/IP-Address-API/README.md

   https://api.incolumitas.com/datacenter
 ```

-which will return this response:
+which will return this response (Note that the IP `162.88.0.0` was not a match):

 ```json
 {